Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 - Goals of an organization: confidentiality, integrity and availability
 - Attacks are detected by continues monitoring called **Information security continues monitoring- ISCM**

+- This is a technology and is principally comprised of two main components.
+1. **SIM**- Seurity information management - collecting logs in a central location
+2. **SEM**- Security event management- analyzing logs for event monitoring, co-relation and rule creation etc

 ## Types of Logs

 - Logs contain entties that represent sepecific events occurring on a network or device. **log aggregation** is when the logs are gathered together from multiple sources